fluxninja/aperture/docs/content/guides/api-quota-management/openai.md

 - `rate_limiter`:
   - `interval`: It specifies the time frequency at which `fill_amount` is applied.
-  - `limit_by_label_key`: Label key to match the request against.
-This label key in this case is the OpenAI API key (`api_key`) which helps determine the quota for the request.
+  - `limit_by_label_key`: This field specifies the label that is used to determine the unique token bucket.
+It is set to `api_key` meaning that a tocken bucket would get initiated for each OpenAI key.

 The scheduler helps prioritize the requests based on the labels and priority defined.
 In this case, we are using the `priority` label, which is being passed